 Loan impairment expense continued to decrease reflecting the gradual improvement in credit quality.
 However, some of the Group's customers are finding the current economic environment increasingly challenging.
-As a result, the Group has maintained what it believes is a conservative approach to provisioning with economic overlays unchanged since 30 June 2011.
+As a result, the Group has maintained a conservative approach to provisioning with economic overlays unchanged since 30 June 2011.